-A direct result means there must be a clear connection between traumatic event and the resulting loss.
+A direct result means there must be a clear connection between the traumatic events and the resulting loss.

-A traumatic injury is the physical damage to your body that results from a traumatic event.
+A traumatic injury is physical damage to your body that results from a traumatic event.

 A scheduled loss is a condition listed in the TSGLI Schedule of Losses if that condition is directly caused by a traumatic injury.
 The Schedule of Losses lists all covered losses and payment amounts.